2014 Toyota HighlanderBuying Guide • Review • Research

 - Solid Storage Space

 The storage capacity can only be described as cavernous.
 There’s a center console that can hold up to 38 cans of soda.
-There’s 13.8 cubic feet of space behind the third row.
-If you lower the seats, you get 42.3 cubic feet behind the second row and 83.7 behind the front seats.
+There’s 13.8 cubic feet of space between the 3rd row and the back door.
+If you lower the seats, you get 42.3 cubic feet behind the 2nd row and 83.7 behind the front seats.
 You also get a large glove box and a shelf under the dash.

 - Fuel Economy